tahomatimes/tahomatimes.github.io/_posts/2025-11-28-what-is-a-microtrend.md

 ---
 layout: post
-title:  "What is a Microtrend?
+title:  "What is a Microtrend?"
 author: juliab
 editor: medha
 comments: false